 The '-T' p-value determines the stringency of the initial alignment between sequences and Bionano genome maps (align1 in Step 2), and the final alignment between sequences and hybrid scaffolds (Step 4).
-The 'merge-Tvalue', and the pairmerge length (kbp) in the map merging step are the required p-value and alignment length thresholds (Step 3) that determine the stringency of the merging between sequences and genome maps.
-It is important to note that while the use of more aggressive parameters could increase incorporation of shorter sequence contigs and contiguity of the hybrid scaffolds, doing so could increase the risk of making more chimeric joins.
+The 'merge-Tvalue,' and the pairmerge length (kbp) in the map merging step are the required p-value and alignment length thresholds (Step 3) that determine the stringency of the merging between sequences and genome maps.
+NOTE: While the use of more aggressive parameters could increase incorporation of shorter sequence contigs and contiguity of the hybrid scaffolds, doing so could increase the risk of making more chimeric joins.
 Therefore, users should carefully evaluate their hybrid scaffold results with other experimental data.